 It’s not that I don’t like The Moodies.
-I love Justin Hayward and a have a permanent iPod playlist of all of his songs.
+I love Justin Hayward and have a permanent iPod playlist of all of his songs.
 As for the rest, it’s hit-and-miss:

-- John Lodge: A great bass player with a pleasant natural voice, his falsetto drives me to distraction.
+- John Lodge: A great bass player with a pleasant natural voice, his falsetto sometimes drives me to distraction.
 Give me Brian Wilson, Carl Wilson, Frankie Valli or Lou Christie and I’m fine, but John Lodge’s falsetto is like fingers on the chalkboard to me.
 Why didn’t they just hire a long-haired, blonde Rod McKuen fan with a nice rack to hit the high notes?

 - Ray Thomas: Like everyone else, I love “Legend of a Mind” but other than that, his songwriting is wildly inconsistent.

 - Mike Pinder: I always call him Mike Ponderous.
 His voice usually gives me the creeps and his songs are full of silly philosophical meanderings that he tries to pass off as arcane wisdom.
-He’s boring.

 - Graeme Edge: He’s a solid drummer but also the source of those early New Age spoken word pieces that define the naïve pretentiousness so common in that era of spiritual discovery (or reality avoidance, if you prefer).

 I’ve been obediently listening to the core seven on and off since I arrived in May.
 I narrowed it down to two possibilities: Days of Future Passed and To Our Children’s Children’s Children.
 I chose the latter because I had pleasant memories of some of the songs from childhood, but I reserve the right to review Days of Future Passed in the future.
-Hear that, mother?
+Hear that, maman?

-First we begin with one of Graeme Edge’s “poetic” contributions that usually drive me bananas.
+We begin with one of Graeme Edge’s “poetic” contributions that usually drive me bananas.
 “Higher and Higher” opens with a rocket ship blasting off, establishing space travel in the context of human evolution as one of the themes that unite the album.
 Humanity had just witnessed Armstrong and Aldrin bouncing about on another world, so speculation on what this event symbolized was rampant.
 Graeme Edge’s view is Moodily-optimistic: